English Language Proficiency (ELP) Requirements

 The language of instruction at the University of Regina is English.
 All applicants to the University of Regina must therefore demonstrate an appropriate level of proficiency in the English language.
 Any one of the following will be accepted as satisfactory evidence:

-- Your successful completion of the English as a Second Language (ESL 050) program or a minimum average score of 55 on the ESL placement exam both offered through the Centre for Continuing Education at the University of Regina.
-For further information, please contact the English as a Second Language Office at 306-585-4585 or e-mail firstname.lastname@example.org.
+- Successful completion of the English as a Second Language (Advanced EAP) program or a minimum average score of 55 on the ESL placement exam both offered through the Centre for Continuing Education at the University of Regina.
+For further information, please contact English as a Second Language Office, Room 114, South Residence, University of Regina, Regina, SK, S4S 0A2, Tel: (306) 585-4585 or firstname.lastname@example.org.

-- Your successful completion of at least 24 credit hours (University of Regina degree level equivalent) in an approved English-language post-secondary institution, including at least six (6) credit hours in humanities or social science subjects and with a grade point average of 60% or equivalent.
+- Successful completion of at least 24 credit hours (University of Regina degree level equivalent) in an approved English-language post-secondary institution, including at least 6 credit hours in humanities or social science subjects and with a minimum grade point average of 60.00% or equivalent.

-- GCSE/IGCSE/GCE Ordinary Level English, English Language, or English as a Second Language with minimum grade of ‘B’ or GCE A/AS/AICE Level English or English Language with minimum grade of ‘C’.
+- GCSE/IGCSE/GCE O’ Level English, English Language, or English as a Second Language with minimum grade of ‘B’ or GCE A/AS/AICE Level English or English Language with minimum grade of ‘C’.

 - CanTEST: A minimum score of 4.5 in each of Listening, Reading and Writing and a 5.0 or higher in Speaking